2025 Hydration Therapy: Oral Rehydration Lab Codes, IV CPT & ICD-10 Billing Guide for Medicare

 Applying IV Hydration CPT Guidance When ORT Fails

-If oral rehydration is inadequate and IV hydration is needed, the standard CPT hydration codes apply:
+If oral rehydration is inadequate or unsuccessful, and intravenous (IV) hydration is medically necessary, the standard CPT hydration administration codes apply:

 • 96360 – Intravenous infusion, hydration; initial 31 min to 1 hour